bctclc/China-s-Internal-Migrants-and-Their-Lives/README.md

 1. 2000 & 2010 in the title

-2. explain the 400% increase
+2. Explain the 400% increase

+####Income

+1. Consider seperating rural and urban HH registration

 ###Icons credit to: